Skip to main content

 2.4 How are score factors generated?

-2.1 What is credit scoring?
+2.1 What is a credit score provided by TransUnion?

 Each CRA has its own method of calculating a credit score.
 The TransUnion score is out of 710, but other CRAs are likely to have a different maximum score.
 Most lenders also generate their own score based on the information in your credit report.
 A customer with a higher credit score, within the score range, is more likely to have access to a broader range of credit products.
 As such, being aware of the factors which affect your credit rating can be instrumental in understanding how to boost your score.